facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/api.md

 When any calls occur to process new content, `on_add` is called.
 This gives the block a chance to return the element where the content is desired.

-Some initial containers may be more complex and have nested elements already created. `on_add` helps ensure that the content goes where it is actually desired in the container.
+This can be useful if the outer element is not the element where the content should go.
+Keep in mind that content can also be rearranged if needed in the [`on_end` event](#on_end-event).

 ## `on_markdown` Event